GayTV - An LGBTQ+ Magazine Talk Show

 What we do and how we do it:

 Committed to increasing the number of creative voices in the LGBTQ+ community, the Outlook Video team consists of members of that same community (and allies) interested in all aspects of video production, with experience levels ranging from amateur to professional.
-Members of Outlook Video work on all aspects of the show, such as producing field reports, scripting, anchoring, camera work, studio production, directing, editing, and post production.
+Members of Outlook Video work on all aspects of the show, such as producing field reports, scripting, anchoring, camera work, editing, and post production.

 The scope of topics and events covered by Outlook Video reflect the diversity of our community.
 Regular show segments include reviews and clips of LGBTQ+ films, studio interviews highlighting members of our community in the performing, literary, and visual arts, interviews with health professionals, commentaries on current issues, "mini" fashion shows, and various field reports.
 Field report projects have included Gay Pride events throughout California, the Dyke March, Transgender Day of Visibility, the Castro Street Fair, the Folsom Street Fair, the Bay Area Regional Gay Rodeo, the 1993 March on Washington, Gay Games, Stonewall 25 and Gay Pride festivals in other countries.